 Bed wetting or nocturnal enuresis is the unintentional, passage of urine during sleep at night after the age when a child should have the ability to control his/her bladder when it is full.
 Experts think that five to seven million children in this country wet the bed occasionally and are actively looking for ways to stop bed wetting.
 The older children get, the less likely they are to wet the bed, as children outgrow the problem at a rate of roughly 15% per year.
-However, this means that 1% of older teenagers, and 20% of children between the ages of six and five will still wet their bed regularly and need help on hot to stop bed wetting.
+However, this means that 1% of older teenagers, and 20% of children between the ages of six and five will still wet their bed regularly and need help to stop bed wetting.

 There are two types of Bed wetting; Primary and secondary.

 Primary Bed wetting is the type that is going on with the child since early childhood without a break, where the child has never been able to stop bed wetting and be dry at night for any significant period of time.
 Most of the children are having primary bed wetting.

 Secondary Bed wetting is when the child has had a period of being dry during sleep (most often 6 to 12 months).
 Up to 25% of all bed wetter’s have secondary enuresis.
 While some cases of secondary enuresis can be linked to recent stress, the testing, care and results are often the same as for primary enuresis..

 Primary bed wetting is viewed as a delay in maturation of the nervous system when children can not stop bed wetting.
 The inability to recognize messages of the nervous system sent by the full bladder to the sleep arousal centers of the brain while asleep.

 Studies show that as many as 5-7 million children in the U.S suffer from bed wetting.
 The cause is likely due to one or combinations of any of the factors listed below.

 A child with secondary bedwetting is much more likely to have other symptoms like daytime bedwetting.
 Some causes for secondary bed wetting are as follows.